How to Plan a Winter Onederland Birthday Party

 Cheap Party Chairs

 Disposable chair covers are absolutely necessary if you are having a kids party in your home.
 If you have nice chairs, you don’t want anyone ruining them or spilling anything on them.
-If you are using foldable chairs, like I did, you don’t want them to ruin the decor.
+If you are using foldable chairs, like I did, you don’t want them to ruin the party details.

 We used ugly foldable chairs that ranged from a peach color to mustard yellow.
 Some even had permanent marker all over them.
 Yuck, I know!
 These chair covers made them look elegant, as you can see in the picture above.

-I was not about to spend a ton of money on cloth chair covers nor was I going to wash, fold and store any after the party (who really has extra space for that?!), so these did a great job for a great price!
+I was not about to spend a ton of money on cloth chair covers nor was I going to wash, fold and store any after the party, so these did a great job for a great price!

 I used these goody bags as part of the decorations because it’s an easy and cheap way to decorate the table, while also providing something for the kids.